Amzani/apidesk-sdk-test-def/docs/models/components/listopportunitiesresponsecustommappings.md

 # ListOpportunitiesResponseCustomMappings

-An object containing custom mappings configured on the resource, if any.
-This allows for flexibility in data representation and integration with other systems.
-Developers can use this to access additional, non-standard fields that have been tailored to specific business needs.
+This property contains an object that holds custom mappings configured specifically for the opportunity resource.
+These mappings allow for the inclusion of additional, user-defined fields in the response, offering flexibility in how opportunity data is represented and utilized.
+This feature is particularly useful for tailoring the CRM data to meet specific business needs or integration requirements.

 ## Example Usage